sharwell/ha-crestron-home/README.md

   hold and release device triggers surfaced by the Matter driver.
 Holding calls `cover.open_cover` or `cover.close_cover`; releasing either button calls `cover.stop_cover` so shades coast to a stop.

-### Calibration (Milestone 4)

-- Each shade can expose a micro-calibration curve so intermediate positions align visually across different shade models.
-Curves are edited from **Options → Calibrate a shade** and consist of at least two anchors describing how a Home Assistant percentage maps to the controller's 0–65535 raw value.
-- Anchors must remain in ascending percent order, start at 0%, and end at 100%.
-Raw values must never decrease between anchors—flat segments are allowed when a range of raw values should report the same Home Assistant percentage.
-The options flow validates these rules before saving.
-- The editor supports inserting anchors between any two existing points, removing interior anchors, and resetting back to the default `(0%, 0)` and `(100%, 65535)` endpoints.
-A per-shade **Invert axis** toggle overrides the global polarity when a single window is mounted opposite the rest.
-- Shade entities automatically apply the configured curve when reporting state and when accepting service calls.
-For example, two calibrated shades that receive `set_cover_position: 23` will send different raw targets while reaching a visually matching opening.

 ## Development setup